SukiFromToonMarty2022/GoAnimate-Rewritten-Beta/README.md

 **When done, go to your web browser and navigate to `localhost`.**

 Due to copyright issues, the EvenNode server has been shut down.

+This branch is an anit raid lvm clone and has a movie save system witch tricks some raiders into saving the video when in fact the video won't come onto the videolist.
+Pretty cool invention, right folks?